the episode

 John McLarty: Right.

-Kimberly Faith: You know, that that human justification will never that means we’ve never been saved.
-We’ve never have any security because we’re resting in our own works, and it has to be either one or the other.
+Kimberly Faith: You know, that human justification will never, that means we’ve never been saved.
+We’ve never had any security because we’re resting in our own works, and it has to be either one or the other.
 So let’s talk about the second one, which is eternal life.
-The term eternal life means exactly what it says what what it says.
+The term eternal life means exactly what it says.

 John McLarty: And that’s a great, great point.
 I’ll read this verse.
-It’s John, ten twenty eight through 29.
+It’s John, 10:28- 29.
 And I give them eternal life, and they shall never perish, neither shall anyone snatch them out of my hand.
 My father is greater than all, and no one is able to snatch them out of my father’s hand.

 Kimberly Faith: Right.